dgray001/gray_online/PLANS.md

 v0.6: Visible Risq
- i: Backend has turn number on risq object and names for all units/buildings/resources and players have color => display name for resource and building
  j: Resource left panel shows resource type and resources left
  k: Building left panel shows building type and (if owned) space for buttons
  l: Space left panel shows info about the space